rahullahoria/mogi-coding-challenge/readme.md

 For Eg. //show table with comparision with original image

-To win the Challenge you need to submit you
+To win the Challenge you need to submit you image with 20% better result of compression, without lossing the visual quility of the image

 ALL THE BEST